 Safety has deep roots in NextEra Energy's culture.
-We constantly strive to be role models within our industry, and evidence of our ZERO Today! philosophy that all injuries are preventable can be found throughout our company.
-Since launching ZERO Today! in 2008, we have deepened our commitment to safety by working to turn our vision into a reality for our employees, our suppliers and our communities.
+We constantly strive to be role models within our industry.
+Evidence of our ZERO Today! philosophy that all injuries are preventable can be found throughout our company.
+Since launching ZERO Today!, we have deepened our commitment to safety by working to turn our vision into a reality for our employees, our suppliers and our communities.

 Specific actions to improve our safety performance include: